Bullying

 Cyberbullying

-The use of electronic communication to bully a person, usually intimidating or threatening through messenger apps or social media platforms.
+The use of phones or social media channels to bully a person, for example intimidating or threatening messages.

 Children's and young adult’s behaviours are often motivated by a combination of biological, psychological and social needs.
 Often kids bully to feel in more control or have a heightened sense of popularity or importance.

-Bullying can come with some unintended consequences, including poor self-esteem, reduction in school grades, impact on a child’s social life, acting out or displaying antisocial behaviour.
+Bullying can lead to poor self-esteem, lower school grades, impacted social life, acting out or antisocial behaviour.

-Some children may choose to talk to you about being bullied, others may hide it, or some might be ashamed.
-Whichever way your child reacts, it is important to take it seriously.
+Some children may choose to talk to you about being bullied.
+Another child may choose to hide it or feel ashamed.
+Whichever way your child reacts; it is important to take it seriously.

-If you suspect your child is being bullied, the following tips will help guide you through the next steps.
+As a parent, if you suspect your child is being bullied, the following tips will help guide you on how to response.

 Listen and support

 Your child may not be open and truthful in their first discussion about bullying.
-They may believe that bringing it up to you or teachers at school, it will make the situation worse.
-Encourage your child to open up about their concerns.
+They may think talking about it with you or teachers at school will make the situation worse.
+Encourage your child to open up about their concerns, even if it takes a couple of times.

 Stay calm and positive

-Try to find as much of the information as you can before taking action.
-The more you know, the more smoothly the next conversations will be with anyone else involved.
+Find out as much of the information as you can before taking any action.
+The more you know, the smoother the next conversations will be, including with others involved.

 Reach out to your child’s school or organisation